stefanofa/awesome/TOPICS.md

 *   [FranciscoMoretti/chat-js](https://github.com/FranciscoMoretti/chat-js) - Production-ready AI chat.
 Start here and make it your own.
 Formerly Sparka AI

 *   [Kilo-Org/kilocode](https://github.com/Kilo-Org/kilocode) - Kilo is the all-in-one agentic engineering platform.
-Build, ship, and iterate faster with the most popular open source coding agent. #1 coding agent on OpenRouter.
-1.5M+ Kilo Coders.
-25T+ tokens processed
+Build, ship, and iterate faster with the most popular open source coding agent.

 *   [vercel/ai](https://github.com/vercel/ai) - The AI Toolkit for TypeScript.
 From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents